Preet018/Log-Anomaly-Detection/README.md

 ### 6. Centralized Logging (ELK Stack)
 *   **Elasticsearch & Kibana:** All system logs are indexed for high-speed searching and visualization.
-*   **Fluent Bit:** Acts as a lightweight log processor and forwarder, collecting container logs and shipping them to the ELK stack.
+*   **Fluent Bit:** Acts as a lightweight log processor and forwarder, collecting container logs and shipping them to the EFK stack.

 ---